Odette Dynasty O’Hara

 Michael: Do I think drag is sexual?

-Sabrina: Do you–It’s worded weird.
-Do you think drag is—do you think drag is sexual?
+Sabrina: Do you…?
+It’s worded weird.
+Do you think drag is se– do you think drag is sexual?

 Michael: Okay.

-Sabrina: I may have just said it a little messed up.
+Sabrina: Okay.
+I might have just said it a little messed up.

-Michael: No, it’s alright, I get it.
+Michael: Oh yes, alright, yeah.
 I’m dyslexic.
-It can be it can be very sexual, again it depends on what that person brings in.
+I understand.
+Um, uh, it can be.
+It can be very sexual.
+Again, it depends on what that person brings in.

 Sabrina: Yeah.

-Michael: I–there was for a time I was looking for that kind of attention via drag and it, no more.
+Michael: Um, I… there was, was a time where I was looking for that type… kind of attention via drag.
+And it… no more.
 Period.
-But it’s like it can be, let me just say that.
-Like being a teacher can be sexual, being a donut maker can be sexual, like better glaze that again.
-Like.
+But it’s… like, it can be, let me just say that.
+Like, being a teacher can be sexual, right?

-Michael: I know.
-Oh, you librarian, you.
-Yeah, it’s all, anything can be.
-That question’s so interesting.
-Is dog grooming be sexual?
+Michael: Oh, librarian, you.
+Like, it’s all… anything can be.
+That, that question’s so interesting.
+Is dog grooming sexual?
 It can be.

-Sabrina: That just makes me think of like for the season of RuPaul like Nina?
+Sabrina: [Laughs] That just makes me think of, like, for the season of RuPaul, like, Nina?

-Sabrina: She comes out she got these big go hips, big ole tush, big ole breasteses, you know it’s like every single look she does is very sexual, like you got this girl but.
+Sabrina: ‘Cause she comes out, she got these big ole hips, big ole tush, these big ole breastesses.
+You know, it’s like, every single look she does is very sexual.
+Like, you, you got this girl but… [Laughs]

-Sabrina: I mean I feel like we should know the answer, how do you feel about RuPaul’s drag race?
+Sabrina: [Laughs] Um, I mean, I feel like we should know the answer, how do you feel about RuPaul’s Drag Race?

-Michael: Well, I do have mixed feelings about it.
+Michael: I… Well, I do have mixed feelings about it.

 Sabrina: Okay.